weizh888/PokeAlarmWiki/PokeAlarm-Version-3-Quick-Start-Guide.md

 ## Before you begin
 * Deadly has to eat!
 Get the word out about PokeAlarm and send a [Paypal tip](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5W9ZTLMS5NB28&lc=US&item_name=PokeAlarm&currency_code=USD) or [Patreon pledge](https://www.patreon.com/pokealarm) his way for a job well done and to keep the features coming.
-* Version 3 is now in the master branch
+* Version 3.1 is now in the master branch.
+Read the patch notes if you are upgrading from version 3.
 * Version 2 is now in a separate branch, [v2](https://github.com/kvangent/PokeAlarm/tree/v2)
 * If you have experience with PokeAlarm v2, use the .example files in v3 root to quickly get started
-* This document is a work in progress.
-I'm splitting time between keeping the docs up and catching the Pokes =P
 * Features are constantly being added.
 Always visit the #announcements discord channel for udpates
 * Contact us in the [#troubleshooting discord channel](https://discordapp.com/channels/215181169761714177/218822834225545216) or open a ticket on our [github page](https://github.com/kvangent/PokeAlarm/issues)

 ## Notes

-* If RocketMap is not configured to send moves or IVs for particular pokemon, e.g., `-eblk`, then you will get a `unknown` message for notifications if you do not set that particular pokemon to `"false"` in `filters.json`.
+* If RocketMap is not configured to send moves or IVs for particular pokemon, e.g., `-eblk`, then you will get a `unkn` message for stats if you do not set that particular pokemon to `"false"` in `filters.json`.
 This behavior is intentional in PokeAlarm v3.
 This is to ensure that you get the snorlax notification even if RocketMap sends the webhook without IVs or moves.
 To bypass, use `"ignore_missing":"True"` in your `filters.json` either globally or individually for each Pokemon.
+* RocketMap webhooks have been recently undergoing changes.
+You may see errors in the PokeAlarm v3 log such as `[    MainProcess][WebhookStr][   ERROR] Encountered error while processing webhook (TypeError: int() argument must be a string or a number, not 'NoneType')
+`.
+This is because RocketMap is sending new webhook information that PokeAlarm hasn't yet incorporated.
+Your PokeAlarm setup will still function normally.
 * Remember - you only need to edit the JSON, `geofence.txt`, and `config.ini` files.
 Other modifications to the code are not supported!!!
 * PyCharm is a great IDE to manage your JSON and config files.
 The EDU edition is free: https://www.jetbrains.com/pycharm-edu .
 This will will help you avoid those pesky formatting errors.
 * Alternatively, use an online JSON editor like http://www.jsoneditoronline.org which will yell at you if the json is incorrectly formatted

-## Known issues
-* RocketMap webhooks have been recently undergoing changes.
-You may see errors in the PokeAlarm v3 log such as `[MainProcess][Structures][ERROR] Invalid type specified (scheduler).
-Are you using the correct map type?` This is because RocketMap is sending new webhook information that PokeAlarm hasn't yet incorporated.
-Your PokeAlarm setup will still function normally

 ## Introduction
 PokeAlarm v3 takes advantage of multiprocessing to simplify running multiple configurations.
 To further simplify configuration, the `alarms.json` as you know it in v2 has been split into `alarms.json` and `filters.json`.
 Geofencing is still handled by `geofence.txt`, which now allows for multiple geofences in the same file.
 You can add multiple config files in a list in `config.ini`.